 Artistic Director Joseph Holt says, “These performances speak to our common humanity as people of faith, people yearning for peace in a discordant world, people seeking justice, people finding consolation in music, and people enjoying the freedoms afforded us by our American principles.
 Five performances bring us together through song, a symphony of vocal sound that expresses our inner thoughts and emotions.
 ‘United in Song’ takes us on a journey of renewal, with hope for a brighter future for all.”

 Holt will also illuminate the creative process, presenting “Meet the Music” prior to each concert throughout the season.
 Each will focus on the upcoming concert with a special guest joining the conversation and performance.
 Guest artists for the performance season include sopranos Adelaide Boedecker and Danielle Talamantes; Laurel Semerdjian, alto; tenors John Kaneklides and J. Warren Mitchell; and baritones Kerry Wilkerson and William Socolof.

-This year’s season is sponsored, in part, by the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
+The season is also sponsored, in part, by the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.